Mount Macedon, Victoria: Film industry

 Mount Macedon has been used as a filming location by some US film production companies, due to lower costs associated with filming outside the US, and the architecture and horticulture of the area closely resembling places in the Northern Hemisphere with an abundance of deciduous trees.

 The 2009 Nicolas Cage film Knowing was filmed in locations in the township, along with nearby Macedon, and Don't Be Afraid of the Dark was also filmed in the town over the 2009 winter.
 Scenes in Where the Wild Things Are were filmed in the forest surrounding Mount Macedon.

+Parts of the Liam Neeson film Blacklight (film) (2022) were filmed in Macedon township, notably the trailer park scene.

 Sport

 Golfers play at the course of the Mount Macedon Golf Club on Mount Macedon Road.

 An annual tennis tournament was held in January in Mount Macedon for a period in the 1930s.

 Fox hunting in the surrounding forest was popular in the early nineteenth century, although native animals were frequently encountered and killed.